IMBRUVICA Hard capsule Ref.[8478] Active ingredients: Ibrutinib

 MCL

-The recommended dose for the treatment of MCL is 560 mg (four capsules) once daily.
+The recommended dose for the treatment of previously untreated MCL is ibrutinib 560 mg (four capsules) once daily (see Table 1).

 CLL and WM

-The recommended dose for the treatment of CLL, either as a single agent or in combination, is 420 mg (three capsules) once daily (for details of the combination regimen, see section 5.1).
+The recommended dose for the treatment of CLL and WM, either as a single agent or in combination, is 420 mg (three capsules) once daily (for details of the combination regimens, see section 5.1).

-When administering IMBRUVICA in combination with anti-CD20 therapies, it is recommended to administer IMBRUVICA prior to rituximab or obinutuzumab when given on the same day.
+When administering IMBRUVICA in combination with anti-CD20 therapy, it is recommended to administer IMBRUVICA prior to anti-CD20 therapy when given on the same day.

 Dose adjustments